koszeggy/KGySoft.Drawing.Tools/README.md

 ### Install

 1. [Download](#download) the binaries and extract the .zip file to any folder.
-2. Open the extracted folder where you will find three folders:
+2. Open the folder with the extracted content.
+You will find three folders there:
   - `NET35` contains the .NET 3.5 version.
 Compatible with all Visual Studio versions starting with Visual Studio 2008.
   - `NET40` contains the .NET 4.0 version.
 You cannot use this one for Visual Studio 2008.
   - `NET45` contains the .NET 4.5 version.
 You cannot use this one for Windows XP, Visual Studio 2008 and 2010.